Studentenverbindung: Revolution of 1848 and subsequent diversification

-In 1848, a Germany-wide association of Corps was founded in Bad Kösen, the so-called Kösener Senioren-Convents-Verband, KSCV, (roughly, "the Kösen association of the committees of the first men in charge").
-It consisted solely of the old Corps present at traditional liberal arts colleges and excluded those at technical colleges.
-In reaction, the Weinheimer Senioren Convent, WSC, was established, which unified the latter.
-Today, the two umbrella organizations are tightly linked by a cooperation treaty, known as Die Corps.
+In 1848, a Germany-wide association of Corps—the Kösener Senioren-Convents-Verband (KSCV) (roughly "the Kösen association of committees of the first men in charge")—was founded in Bad Kösen.
+This association consisted solely of old Corps at traditional liberal arts colleges, and it excluded those at technical colleges.
+In response, the Weinheimer Senioren-Convent (WSC) was established, which unified the old Corps at technical colleges.
+Today, the two umbrella organizations are tightly linked by a cooperation treaty known as Die Corps ("the Corps").

-The types of fraternities soon diversified, and formerly informal clubs, such as sports clubs influenced by the political ideas of Turnvater Jahn (Turnerschaften), academic choirs (Sängerschaften), and groups influenced by the progressive movement (Landsmannschaften after the 17th century organizations) were reorganized.
-Each with their namesake as their central principle and idea of character building.
-Landsmannschaft Sorabia-Westfalen Münster is the oldest Studentenverbindung of modern constitution.
-It was founded in 1716 in the City of Leipzig.
+The fraternities soon diversified, and formerly informal clubs were reorganized; these included sports clubs influenced by the political ideas of Turnvater Jahn (Turnerschaften), academic choirs (Sängerschaften), and groups influenced by the progressive movement (Landsmannschaften, named after the 17th-century organizations).
+Each fraternity had its namesake as its central principle and idea of character building.
+Landsmannschaft Sorabia-Westfalen Münster is the oldest Studentenverbindung with a modern constitution.
+This fraternity was founded in 1716 in the City of Leipzig.

-A notable exception from these self-centered principles is the VVDSt (Verband der Vereine Deutscher Studenten, "union of associations of German students"), which had a strict antisemitic policy and was formed in 1881 as a decidedly political group.
-As a reaction, the first Jewish fraternities were established in the 1880s, prevailing until the National Socialist regime.
-Theodor Herzl, the founder of zionism and a former Burschenschaft student, was soon made an honorary member in many of these fraternities.
-Furthermore, Jewish fraternities were heavily focused on emancipating themselves through duel and Mensur.
+A notable exception to these self-oriented principles is the Verband der Vereine Deutscher Studenten (VVDSt) ("union of associations of German students"), which had a strict antisemitic policy and was formed in 1881 as a decidedly political group.
+In reaction, the first Jewish fraternities were established in the 1880s, lasting until the Nazi regime.
+Theodor Herzl, the founder of zionism and a former Burschenschaft student, was soon made an honorary member of many of these fraternities.
+Moreover, Jewish fraternities were heavily focused on liberating themselves through duels and Mensur.

 Finally, around the turn of the century, women were admitted to visit universities, unifying to sororities in 1899.
 The first such organization was the Club der Namenlosen ("club of the nameless"), which was soon renamed to Verein Studierender Frauen Deutschlands Hilaritas ("association of female students of Germany Hilaritas").

-This diversification progressed to the point that the formerly despised students' culture heavily influenced society, especially affecting the language.
-During the Wilhelminian Era, this development peaked, with the largest part of the academic community (active or alumni) being member in one or more of the over 1300 fraternities and even non-members cutting themselves with razors to simulate the appearance of the characteristic fencing wounds.
-Bismarck and Kaiser Wilhelm II are the most well-known of Corps students and German fraternity students.
+This diversification progressed so far that the previously despised student culture heavily influenced society, especially language.
+During the Wilhelminian Era (1888–1918), this diversification peaked—the largest share of the academic community (either active or alumni) belonged to one or more of the over 1300 fraternities; non-members even cut themselves with razors to simulate the appearance of characteristic fencing wounds.
+Otto von Bismarck and Kaiser Wilhelm II are the best-known Corps students and German fraternity students.